Exploring Identity Theft Statistics in the Age of Data Breaches

 • Financial records (credit/debit card information)

-• User names, emails, passwords, and other authentication data, without a link to the victim’s actual identity
+• User names, emails, passwords, and other authentication data are not linked to the victim’s identity.

-The average time it takes for a fraudulent new account to be discovered is 54.2 days.
+16. The average time for a fraudulent new account to be discovered is 30 days.

-A lot of funds can be embezzled - sometimes along with irreparable loss of face to the victim - in two months.
-Keep tabs on your bank accounts; you don’t want to wake up one morning, check your balance, scream “Someone stole my identity!” then realize you’re three months late.
+Many funds can be embezzled – sometimes with irreparable loss of face to the victim – in two months.
+Keep tabs on your bank accounts; you don’t want to wake up one morning, check your balance, scream, “Someone stole my identity!” and then realize you’re three months late.

 Being vigilant is the cornerstone of having good protection against identity fraud.